Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Future Directions

 \subsection{Horizon Scaling: From Session to Scientific Program}

 \Cref{sec:values:five} defines Reliable Execution as spanning ``both single-turn correctness and long-horizon dependability.''
-How the architecture documented in \Cref{sec:arch,sec:turn,sec:context,sec:subagent,sec:persist} (whose primary units are the turn, the session, and the sub-agent) continues to support long-horizon dependability as autonomous work extends beyond a single session is an open question.
-A growing literature targets this regime. \citet{lu2024aiscientist} present an end-to-end autonomous research pipeline producing draft manuscripts; \citet{beel2025evalsakana} provide an independent SIGIR Forum evaluation of that pipeline, characterising what ``autonomous research'' currently delivers and where it falls short. \citet{gottweis2025coscientist} develop a multi-agent hypothesis-generation system that runs across days rather than turns, and \citet{novikov2025alphaevolve} pursue algorithmic discovery over timescales that previously took human experts weeks. \citet{kwa2025metrtimehorizon}'s METR study measures the task duration at which frontier agents succeed with fixed reliability (the 50\%-time horizon) and how that horizon has evolved across model generations, giving an empirical frame for this scaling question.
+How the architecture documented in \Cref{sec:arch,sec:turn,sec:context,sec:subagent,sec:persist} continues to support long-horizon dependability as autonomous work extends beyond a single session is an open question.
+Its primary units are the turn, the session, and the sub-agent.
+A growing literature targets this regime. \citet{lu2024aiscientist} present an end-to-end autonomous research pipeline producing draft manuscripts. \citet{beel2025evalsakana} provide an independent SIGIR Forum evaluation of that pipeline, characterising what ``autonomous research'' currently delivers and where it falls short. \citet{gottweis2025coscientist} develop a multi-agent hypothesis-generation system that runs across days rather than turns, and \citet{novikov2025alphaevolve} pursue algorithmic discovery over timescales that previously took human experts weeks. \citet{kwa2025metrtimehorizon}'s METR study measures the task duration at which frontier agents succeed with fixed reliability, giving an empirical frame for this scaling question.

+The Quantitative Goal Persistence benchmark names a narrower failure mode: an agent can make reasonable local tool calls and still stop before a verifier confirms enough valid work units~\citep{cai2026pushagent}.
+For long-horizon coding agents, progress needs an external notion of done, not only a fluent final message.

 Against the paper's analysis, long-horizon deployment tests whether the context-management pipeline of \Cref{sec:context}, the last-assistant-text return policy of \Cref{sec:subagent}, and the append-only persistence of \Cref{sec:persist} remain sufficient when sessions compose into multi-session programs. \Cref{sec:discuss:empirical} already frames this as ``a directly measurable empirical question'' that source-level analysis cannot resolve.
 Horizon scaling restates that question at the scale of weeks: whether the harness layer alone closes the gap, whether a cross-session memory substrate (\Cref{sec:future:persistence}) is required, or whether horizon-scale work demands coordination primitives beyond session, sub-agent, and memory, is not something the paper's session-scoped analyses can settle.